John Sharp (Texas politician)

-John Spencer Sharp (born July 28, 1950) is an American Democratic politician from Texas, who served from 2011 to 2025 as the chancellor of the Texas A&M University System.
-From 1991 to 1999, he was the Texas Comptroller of Public Accounts.
-From 1979 to 1987, he was a member of both houses of the Texas State Legislature.
-From 1987 to 1991, he was a commissioner of the Railroad Commission of Texas.
-In 1998 and 2002, he was the Democratic Party's nominee for Lieutenant Governor of Texas.
+John Spencer Sharp (born July 28, 1950) is an American politician from Texas who served as the chancellor of the Texas A&M University System from 2011 to 2025.
+A member of the Democratic Party, he previously served as Comptroller of Texas from 1991 to 1999, a Railroad Commissioner of Texas from 1987 to 1991, and a member of the Texas Legislature from 1979 to 1987.

 Sharp is also a principal in the Austin office of the Dallas-based Ryan & Company, a tax consulting firm.
 In 2005, he was appointed as chairman of the Texas Tax Reform Commission.
 He was appointed by Rick Perry and the Texas A&M University System Board of Regents as the 14th Chancellor of the Texas A&M University System in 2011, serving until his retirement in 2025.